JBris/time_series_anomaly_detection_examples/README.md

 Redis is optionally included in the Docker stack for caching (i.e. memoization) purposes.

+If you're using Docker, execute [build.sh](build.sh) to get started.

 ### Python

 Examples are typically written in python.
 From the [.env.example file](.env.example), you can see that scripts are written in python 3.8.2.
 A list of module dependencies can be found in the [Dockerfile](python/Dockerfile).
 You aren't particularly forced to use Docker, and can use something like Conda instead if that's your preference.